Blog & Reflections

 One of the many gifts our Lord Jesus has given to his Church are the Sacraments and Saints.
 The Sacraments bring us closer to God and they allow us to experience God’s love and unites us with him.
 The Saints remind us and help us to live a holy and meaningful life.
 It is through […]

-Tri-Parish ACTS Community, My name is Joseph Montoya and I am a member of the Tri-Parish ACTS Core Team.
-We are a twelve member team responsible for administering ACTS retreats and supporting ACTS teams, the Tri-Parish ACTS community, and our parishes.
-Our community is dealing with one of the most difficult periods in recent history and […]
+St. Ferdinand Church ACTS Community, My name is Joseph Montoya and I am a member of the St. Ferdinand Church ACTS Core Team.
+We are a twelve member team responsible for administering ACTS retreats and supporting ACTS teams, the St. Ferdinand Church ACTS community, and our parishes.
+Our community is dealing with one of the most […]

 Let us cater your next party!
 YOU BRING THE GUESTS, WE BRING THE REST!
 Buy a $5.00 raffle ticket and have opportunity to win a “Taquiza” for 50 persons.
 Tickets will be sold after Mass and at the Ministry Fair beginning October 7.
 All proceeds from this fundraiser will benefit the ACTS Retreat.
 For more information […]